angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Describe a time when you disagreed with the approach of a team member.
 What did you do?
 - Give me an example of something you believe in that nobody else does.
 - Tell me about an unpopular decision of yours.
+- Tell me about a time when you had conflict with a team member/major disagreement with your boss.
+(Also under Earn Trust)
+- Why Amazon?
+- Describe a difficult interaction you had with a customer.
+- Tell me about a time when you strongly disagreed with your manager.	(disagree and commit)

 ## 14. Deliver Results